The Great Swirling Apparatus of Our Planet's Function: Critical reviews

 William Hughes of The A.V.
 Club gave the episode a "B" grade and wrote, "I hold out some hope that the show has at least some sense of where it's going with all of this on a more metaphorically resonant level.
-But, then, whoops, suddenly it's all magic rocks, or the military sending soldiers into the tunnels under the house on Neibolt street, or all the other things that make me think the show doesn't have more on its mind but "It, but stretched out over multiple episodes."
+But, then, whoops, suddenly it's all magic rocks, or the military sending soldiers into the tunnels under the house on Neibolt street, or all the other things that make me think the show doesn't have more on its mind but It, but stretched out over multiple episodes'.
 As is, all I can do is keep searching and take the stomach-churning highs as they come."

 Louis Peitzman of Vulture gave the episode a 3 star rating out of 5 and wrote, "while this week's episode is better than the last, I'm struck even more strongly by a sense of wheel-spinning.
 We get more kindertrauma and more exposition (so much exposition), but it still feels a bit like we're walking in circles.
 Now that we're halfway through the season, I'd love a clearer sense of where the story is going, particularly when it comes to the younger characters, who at this point are mostly just there to get traumatized."

-Eric Francisco of Esquire wrote, "I'm bitter that IT: Welcome to Derry has bummed me out for the second week in a row.
+Eric Francisco of Esquire wrote, "I'm bitter that It: Welcome to Derry has bummed me out for the second week in a row.
 But I'm also a cheap date.
 If Marge's bulging eyes was enough to spook me, I can't wait to see what's behind those doors."
-Shawn Van Horn of Collider gave the episode a 7 out of 10 rating and wrote, "With the entity's most familiar form of the killer clown getting closer, what does Episode 4, "The Great Swirling Apparatus of Our Planet's Function," have in store for the residents of Derry?"